 2. All Nippon Airways

-The best and newest airport lounge in Honolulu airport is the ANA lounge which is modern, stylish, and has a great food selection.
-You can get access to this superb lounge if you are a Star Alliance Gold member (with one additional guest) or those flying First, Business and Premium Economy on ANA get access.
+The best and newest airport lounge in Honolulu airport is the ANA lounge, modern, stylish, and has a great food selection.
+You can get access to this superb lounge if you are a Star Alliance Gold member (with one additional guest) or those flying First, Business, and Premium Economy on ANA get access.
 It’s located on the third floor of Terminal 2 above Gate C4.

-Even ANA Business Class is very good and yes, it includes lie-flat seats too.
-ANA’s Business Class offers pairs of seats in the middle as the set-up is in a 1-2-1 layout, allowing passengers to enjoy and share their exciting travel experience.
+Even ANA Business Class is very good, and yes, it includes lie-flat seats too.
+ANA’s Business Class offers pairs of seats in the middle as the set-up is in a 1-2-1 layout, allowing passengers to enjoy and share their exciting travel experiences.
 Each seat offers direct aisle access, an 18-inch TV, as well as relatively amenities like a power socket and USB ports.

 In my opinion, the best seats on the plane are the windows with direct aisle access.
 This Business Class cabin is very solid with a nice flat-bed seat with direct aisle access.
 What more could you want?

 Premium Economy on other ANA aircraft usually has about 20 seats, but the FLYING HONUs offer 73, which allows more passengers the opportunity to experience the premium features.
 These seats are laid out in a 2-3-2 configuration, with 38 inches of seat pitch with leg rest.
 The entertainment screens measure 15.6 inches (except the first row, which gets an 11.6-inch screen).